M&M's World: Las Vegas

-The first location opened on the Las Vegas Strip in 1997, in the Showcase Mall next to the MGM Grand.
+The first location opened on the Las Vegas Strip in 1997, inside the Showcase Mall next to the MGM Grand.
 The four-story M&M's World includes a gift shop on the first floor.
 The shop leads to a 3D movie theater that shows the short subject I Lost My M In Vegas.
 Also on display are M&M's in nearly every color, and a NASCAR Cup Series show car with M&M's branding; the car was previously designed to resemble Kyle Busch's No. 18 M&M's car until Mars, Incorporated ended its sponsorship.
 M&M's clothing is sold on the second floor and on the stairs that go up to the second floor are pictures showing how the M&M's characters have evolved over the years painted on the wall.

 The Las Vegas location received eight million visitors in 2007.